 Heatstroke in Pets

-As the temperatures get to boiling point, Pet Insurance Australia offers a timely reminder to pet owners about the importance of keeping their pets cool during the summer months.
-PLUS: the breeds that are most likely to suffer from heatstroke.
+As the temperatures get to boiling point, Pet Insurance Australia offers a timely reminder to pet owners about the importance of keeping their dogs cool during the summer months.
+PLUS: we list the breeds that are most likely to suffer from heatstroke.